samuelandersoncodes/save-food/README.md

 ### Typography

 The Kadwa (and serif as a backup) font was used throughout the website for text and Russo One for headings.
 These fonts were imported into the style sheet from google fonts.

+### Imagery

+The Website logo was coded with an icon from Font Awesome.
+The placeholder image and images used for test posts were taken from google which are royalty-free images.